Jahfry/SteamOS/keyd.md

 # 'keyd' on the Steam Deck

 This is a long guide to help people newer to modifying their Steam Deck.
-Sorry for the folks that just want the nitty gritty, I'd rather just write 1 guide :)
+Sorry for the folks that just want the nitty gritty, I'd rather just write 1 guide :) And I want to be able to completely redo my procedure if I need to at some random point in the forgetful future.

 *What are we doing?* Installing 'keyd' on a Steam Deck.